 It’s pretty common on cruise ships at just about every port of call!
-Passengers being late to get back on board or missing the ships departure all together.
-You’ll often see fellow guests running down the dock and then all the other passengers clapping and watching them get embarrassed.
+Passengers being late to get back on board or missing the ship’s departure completely.
+You’ll often see fellow guests running down the pier and then all the other passengers clapping and watching them get embarrassed.
 In the cruise industry, they are known as Pier Runners!

 We hope some of these tips will help you from not missing your ship on your next cruise!
 If you have any other tips or advice to make the ship on time then feel free to post in the comments below or at our Cruise Tips & Advice Forum.